Site5 Web Hosting is a niche service built for designers and developers, with multiple servers located in:

 Plus, you can search for whatever you’re looking for right on the site.

 Site5’s knowledge base has over 500 articles covering more than 70 categories.

-Their VPS hosting plans comes with a shorter, 15-day money back guarantee.
+Their VPS hosting plans come with a shorter, 15-day money-back guarantee.

 Site5 also offers free website migrations or transfers if you’re site is currently hosted somewhere else.
 Many other web hosts do this too.